NVIDIA/NeMo/README.md

 The first parameter that must be set is the `bignlp_hp_tool_path` parameter inside the `conf/config.yaml` file.
 This parameter must point to the absolute path where the `bignlp-hp-tool` repository is stored in the file system.
+The location of the bignlp-scripts directory must also be specified, using the `bignlp_scripts_path` parameter.
+The tool assumes that by default these two directories are inside the same parent directory.
 Additionally, if using a Slurm-based cluster, the config file in the `conf/cluster/bcm.yaml` subfolder has the parameters to set the generic cluster related information, such as the `partition` or `account` parameters.